Organizers

 • Rethinking disinformation as a form of electoral integrity – Ross Tapsell (The Australian National University) and Nicole Curato (Birmingham University)

-• Freedom in the Fine Print: A Comparative Analysis of Expression Laws from Protection to Repression – Emily Adams (Georgia Institute of Technology) and Anthony Xu (Georgia Institute of Technology)
+• Freedom in the Fine Print: A Comparative Analysis of Expression Laws from Protection to Repression – Emily Adams (Georgia Institute of Technology), Sinisa Miric (Emory University), and Anthony DeMattee (Emory University)

 • Talk Matters - Deliberative Quality in Debates over Electing Indigenous Seats – Karen Bird (McMaster University), Abbey Forbes (McMaster University), Gloria Liu (McMaster University) and Maïa Rousseau (McMaster University)